HasanNahiyanNobel/Learning-Django/Learning Log.md

 1. Did some magical loop codes in `home.html`.
 Don't know what they are called actually.
 1. Used if-else condition to change the title of html pages!
 1. Added a base html page.
+1. Added Bootstrap css and js to that base html.